LorePep/blog/content/post/lkttracker.md

 $$\nabla I^{T}v = -\frac{\partial I}{\partial t}$$

 where we called **v** the velocity of the camera motion.
-The equation basically says that the delta in brightness given by the velocity of the camera motion accounts for to the total change of brightness in time.
+The equation basically says that the delta in brightness given by the velocity of the camera motion accounts for the total change of brightness in time.
 The velocity vector **v** is the unknown.

 The aperture problem is clearly visible now.
-On the left you have the scalar product of the gradient of the brightness and the velocity of motion.
+On the left, you have the scalar product of the gradient of the brightness and the velocity of motion.
 Any velocity orthogonal to the gradient will result in a null change in brightness, thus every velocity will satisfy the equation.

 In the LK paper the authors proposed to solve the equation in the least square terms, that is finding the **v** that minimizes the equation.
 If we consider the case of a window (**W**) around the pixel **x**: